 At times of volatility, this screen will be useful for our clients in understanding the extent to which price spikes are certain:

-For instance, here’s another snapshot of another time and another region – one with every cell being red:
+For instance, here’s another snapshot of another time – one with every cell being red:

 In this case (if red is your trigger price) you can be very confident the price will continue to be high in the near term.